aws-samples/netapp-cifs-and-nfs-sessions-data-collector-workshop/Setup.md

 9. User can now safely logout from this linux host.

 ---
-## Follow these steps when using RHEL8.6 VM to connect to on-prem NetApp Storage systems and for Amazon FSx for NetApp ONTAP
+## Follow these steps when using RHEL8.6 instance to connect to on-prem NetApp Storage systems and for Amazon FSx for NetApp ONTAP

 1. Uninstall old versions of `docker` or `docker-engine`.
    ```
-   sudo yum remove docker \
+   sudo yum remove docker docker-client docker-client-latest docker-common docker-latest docker-latest-logrotate docker-logrotate docker-engine podman runc
-                  docker-client \
-                  docker-client-latest \
-                  docker-common \
-                  docker-latest \
-                  docker-latest-logrotate \
-                  docker-logrotate \
-                  docker-engine \
-                  podman \
-                  runc
    ```
 2. Delete old docker folders
    ```